Introduction

 As discussed above, a physician-owned Professional Corporation (PC) is a legal entity owned exclusively by licensed physicians to provide medical services.
 It is not sufficient for a PC owner to be licensed to practice medicine elsewhere: To own a state's PC, they must be licensed to practice medicine in that specific state.

-In almost all states with CPOM laws, a physician-owned Professional Corporation is sufficient for employing other types of healthcare providers (e.g. psychologists, occupational therapists, nurses, and so forth).
-The reverse does not apply (e.g. a therapist cannot own a PC that employs physicians and deliver physicians’ services).
+In most states with CPOM laws, depending on the details, a physician-owned Professional Corporation can be sufficient for employing other types of healthcare providers (e.g. psychologists, occupational therapists, nurses, and so forth).
+The reverse typically does not apply (e.g. a therapist cannot own a PC that employs physicians and deliver physicians’ services).
 For this reason, many behavioral health companies organize their practices as physician-owned PCs.
 (They also often intend to add on other forms of care—like psychiatry or medication management—that eventually will require physicians.)

 What is an MSO in healthcare?